ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Getting information about hosts and networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here's our test list again
+Here's our test list again:

 .. code-block:: yaml+jinja